rachel-fenichel/blockly-samples/codelabs/third_party_plugin/third_party_plugin.md

 ![A blockly workspace with sidebars for code generation and workspace options](./advanced_playground.md)

+Note: It may take a while for the playground to load when you first start it, because the test bundle needs to be built for the first time.

 TODO: Give an overview of what `start` does here.

 @rachel-fenichel: start worked fine to start up the server, but I don't get any changes based on code that I write either in src/index.js or test/index.js.
 Not even logs.